Economic Reforms in India in the Light of Social Justice and Welfare

 The importance and significance of the notion of social justice now are that it is not a blind concept.
 Its goal is to ensure that all citizens of the state are treated fairly.
 A democratic system must guarantee that social growth is consistent with democratic principles and practices, reflecting social equality, development possibilities, social security, and welfare.
 It is true that India has always been a socially uneven society.
 Massive disparities exist in our society, posing major challenges to Indian democracy.

 The government made different programs for mainly the growth of middle and lower economic classes of our society to decrease the inequality in our society by giving them various ways to earn money.
-Immediately after independence, the five-year plans attempted to focus on poverty so that equality can be brought in the society reduction through sectoral initiatives.
+Immediately after independence, the five-year plans attempted to focus on poverty so that equality can be brought into the society through sectoral initiatives.

 According to the current data 2020, about 69% of India’s population lives in villages and the incidence of poverty is much higher in villages – about 53% of the rural population.
-Rural poverty is so prevalent, the majority of the initiatives are aimed at helping people in rural regions.
+Rural poverty is so prevalent, that the majority of the initiatives are aimed at helping people in rural regions.
 Poverty reduction is also difficult in rural regions owing to a variety of physical and infrastructure constraints.
 The aiding programs are mostly divided into these categories.

 - Wage-earner program.